Riya050302/Lab1-Counterfork/task1/readme.md

 **HDL** Hardware description langauge, spefics logic functions and programmes based around hardware.

+**Types of Modules:**
+* Behavioural - Describes what the module does.
+* Structural - describes how it is built.

 ## The Objectives of the task is to:

 - write a basic testbench in C++ to verify the counter is working